 - Sustainability courses taught

-My freshman writing seminar, FYW 1169: Debunking the Myths of China, discusses environment and sustainability in China.
+My first-year writing seminar, FYW 1169: Debunking the Myths of China, discusses environment and sustainability in China.
 ANT-101, Introduction to Cultural Anthropology, and ANT-210, Anthropology of China, also cover ecology and environment-related topics.